top of page

 Seller storefronts change rapidly.

-Understanding how counterfeit goods are operationally delivered provides a more durable foundation for:
+Understanding these logistics patterns provides a more durable foundation for:

 Traceability assessment

-Infrastructure-level risk prioritization and intervention research
+Infrastructure-level risk prioritization

 Engagement Model